-- In 1890, Oklahoma City council chambers, police courtroom and the city clerk's office moved to the Kuhlman Building, 13 N. Broadway. ©OHS Archives.
-All rights reserved.
+- In 1890, Oklahoma City council chambers, police courtroom and the city clerk's office moved to the Kuhlman Building, 13 N. Broadway.

-City Hall By Forfeiture
+City Hall by Forfeiture

 Always short on revenue, the City eventually acquired its own building by evicting a saloon.